jsummers/pkla/pkla/readme.md

 -----

-The "-s" option creates a modified version of the input file, with a certain "scrambled" section of it descrambled.
+The `-s` option creates a modified version of the input file, with a certain "scrambled" section of it descrambled.
 This makes the file easier to analyze.
 This applies mainly to files created with the Professional version of PKLITE v1.14 and higher.

 -----

+If you want to decompress a PKLITE-compressed file, on a modern computer, I humbly suggest my [Deark](https://entropymine.com/deark/) utility, with the `-m pklite` option.
+On a DOS computer, I suggest UNP or DISLITE, though they don't work with some very late-era PKLITE files.

 Pkla does not support decompression, and I never anticipated that it would do so.